 Aziz and I have sent each other several thousand voice messages since early 2016.
 The Messenger reveals, in intimate detail, one man’s experience of what it’s really like to flee tragedy and seek asylum by boat.

 The podcast won the Grand Award at the 2017 New York Festivals international radio awards, the 2017 UNAA Media Award for Best Radio Documentary, and the Australian Human Rights Commission Media Award.
 It won the 2017 Walkley Award for Radio/Audio Feature.

 Subscribe to the feed now in iTunes or your favourite podcast app.
-Or just listen below… #messengerpodcast
+Or listen via the links below… #messengerpodcast

 In March 2016, Aziz and Michael first made contact.
 For more information, including a full transcript, extra links and credits, see The Messenger on the Wheeler Centre website.